Ji-Zhou/AMT/README.md

 Low-Levl(Truck CPU): Quintic Planner

-# Basic Settings
+# Overview

-N mining trucks (6m * 3m) move in specific area (100m * 100m) with own initial and final states.
-Max speed, acceleration and steer are constricted.
+N mining trucks (6m × 3m) operate within a designated 100m × 100m area, each starting and ending at specific states.
+The trucks' maximum speed, acceleration, and steering are constrained to meet realistic operational requirements.

-The truck status includes specific positions and yaw angles, and the reason for this consideration is that trucks typically need to meet specific postures to cooperate with forklift.
+The state of each truck includes precise positions and yaw angles, as trucks often need to align their posture accurately for cooperation with forklifts.

-The algorithm is dynamic and time step is set as 0.1s.
-In case, the planned trajectory of each truck is updated every 0.1 seconds, with a planning period of 4.5 seconds to 8.5 seconds.
+The algorithm is dynamic, with a time step of 0.1 seconds.
+Accordingly, the planned trajectory of each truck is updated every 0.1 seconds, and the planning period ranges from 4.5 to 8.5 seconds.

-High-Level method provide reference path for each truck and truck is moving following with max offset Path_Width.
-While no feasible trajectory can be obtained by Low-Level method, truck is braked, 4.5s-8.5s is sufficient for stopping.

-If there is no truck movement within 10 meters of the stopped truck, it is considered that it can be restarted.

-Once stopped, maintain the stop state for a minimum of TIME_! seconds.
+The high-level method provides a reference path for each truck, and the truck follows it with a maximum allowable lateral offset.
+If the low-level method fails to generate a feasible trajectory, the truck will brake, and the 4.5–8.5-second planning window is sufficient to bring the truck to a complete stop.

-When the stop time exceeds TIME_2 seconds, it is considered as a deadlock and the higher management will replan the reference path.
+If no other trucks come within 10 meters of a stopped truck, it is considered eligible to restart.
+However, a stopped truck must remain stationary for at least TIME_1 seconds.
+If the stop duration exceeds TIME_2 seconds, it is deemed a deadlock, prompting the higher-level control to replan the reference path.

 Remote takeover is allowed during truck stoppage.

 # Baseline

-[1]-[3] have both open-source their code, where we use the 2D mode of [3].
-[1]-[3] do not simultaneously satisfy both kinematics and dynamic characteristics, but we use them  as a comparison to further validate the effectiveness of the proposed method
+References [1]-[3] have made their codes open source, and we utilize the 2D mode from [3] for comparison.
+While [1]-[3] do not simultaneously account for both kinematic and dynamic constraints, they are included as baselines to validate the effectiveness of the proposed method.

 [1] Y. Ouyang, B. Li, Y. Zhang, T. Acarman, Y. Guo and T. Zhang, "Fast and Optimal Trajectory Planning for Multiple Vehicles in a Nonconvex and Cluttered Environment: Benchmarks, Methodology, and Experiments," 2022 International Conference on Robotics and Automation (ICRA)

 [2]J. Li, M. Ran and L. Xie, "Efficient Trajectory Planning for Multiple Non-Holonomic Mobile Robots via Prioritized Trajectory Optimization," in IEEE Robotics and Automation Letters, vol. 6, no. 2, pp. 405-412, April 2021